Harshita-capsitech/EmailDocs/TimeSheet/Teams_Report.md

 - Allows for filtering by date range, including options to include or exclude weekends.

 ## DFD (Data Flow Diagram)

+This diagram outlines the data flow between various components of the system, showing how the admin/manager interacts with the UI, the communication and reports modules, and other key features.

 ```mermaid
 ---
 config: